furkanksl/Angular-Nested-and-Child-Route/README.md

 # Angular-Nested-and-Child-Route
 Nested and Child Route with Angular

 We have 2 child component.
-First one is HomeBase , the second one is News.
+First one is HomeBase and it is nested , the second one is News and this one child.
 You can go to the News component with adding the "/news" the end of the Home page component.

-Lik this : "localhost:4200/home/news
+Like this : "localhost:4200/home/news

 # NestedChildRoute